 GENDER AND AGE CLASSES

-Unless otherwise indicated there will be gender and age classes as follows:
+There will be gender and age classes in both categories for solo and tandem boats only as follows:

 GENDER: Male, female and mixed.